Medical cannabis for NFL players, decriminalization of CBD in Mexico, and CBD for Pets lead our headlines this week.

 Mexico Moves to Decriminalize CBD

 In the piece, the President of HempMeds®, Latin America, Raul Elizalde, said, “A good point about this regulation in Mexico is that any product with a THC concentration higher than 1% can still be registered with the government, and sold as a prescription.
-But the best part is that [cannabinoids] with below 1% THC content can be in medicine, supplements, lotions, food, anything.
+But the best part is that [cannabinoids] with below 1% THC content can be in medicine, wellness products, lotions, food, anything.
 This is very, very good for our country, and I think we’re one of the very first in the world to take that path.”

 Elizalde continued by saying, “The Mexican government understands that CBD is not a danger to public health, so regulating quantity just doesn’t make sense.
 Usually people take around 60 mg per day for medicinal purposes, but studies showing no health risks have tested dosages of up to 250 mg per kilogram weight of the patient before researchers basically gave up.”